Hairat Aderinsola Balogun: Still an Inspiration at 80

 Hardly any female Lawyer in Nigeria, can rival her monumental accomplishments.
 First female Attorney-General of Lagos State, First Chairlady, Body of Benchers, First female General Secretary, Nigerian Bar Association (NBA), first female President and first female member of Rotary Club Lagos.
 Mrs Hairat Aderinsola Balogun OON remains a beacon of optimism, for all Nigerian Lawyers, both male and female.
-As she turns 80 on Sunday, October 10th, 2021, she spoke with Onikepo Braithwaite and Jude Igbanoi on the secret of her youthfulness and chain of successes, and her views on the legal profession, and the nation generally
+As she turned 80 on Sunday, October 10th, 2021, she spoke with Onikepo Braithwaite and Jude Igbanoi on the secret of her youthfulness, her chain of successes, and her views on the legal profession and the nation generally

 For those of us who are female, you are a shining example to us – an example of a woman being able to achieve whatever she sets her mind to, in what is considered to be a man’s world.
 Thank you Ma.
 You are First female AG of Lagos State, First Chairlady, Body of Benchers, First female General Secretary, NBA and first female President & first female member of Rotary Club Lagos.
 How were you able to achieve all these firsts, especially in a world that, at the time, was not that woman-achiever friendly?